Are you ready to kick your fitness into high gear or get back in shape? You might be wondering how to find the right personal trainer or coach.

 Now, this is not to say each of these “types” of personal trainers and coaches can’t do what the others do, but training has gotten far more specialized over the years.

 2. Understand the personality of your potential personal trainer

 After you’ve figured out the type of trainer you want from a specialization standpoint, the next step is to get an understanding of their vibe or personality.
 Do you need someone to really push you or to hold you accountable?
 Then you’ll want someone that’s incredibly hands-on, vocal, and even the type that would text you during the work day or at night.
 For some people, that might be intrusive or annoying and it won’t work out.
 For others, they need it.
 You might be able to pick that up through the tone of their social media accounts.
 Otherwise, ask them outright how they’d describe their style of training.

 3. Listen for these key questions during your interview

 Starting the process with a trainer will begin with an evaluation or consultation.
 You’ll most like go over your health history, your athletic background, and your goals.
-Great trainers will really dig deep into your story, especially when it comes to any injuries or health issues.
+Great trainers and coaches will really dig deep into your story, especially when it comes to any injuries or health issues.
 Above all else, they should be very concerned about keeping you injury-free and healthy.
 Great trainers are also excellent at uncovering what motivates or inspires you.
 You should be feeling energized after the interview.